-In system calibration schemes, two voltages applied in sequence to the AD7712's analog input define the analog input range.
-The input span specification defines the minimum and maximum input voltages from zero to full scale that the AD7712 can accept and still accurately calibrate gain.
+In system calibration schemes, two voltages applied in sequence to the AD7713's analog input define the analog input range.
+The input span specification defines the minimum and maximum input voltages from zero to full scale that the AD7713 can accept and still calibrate gain accurately.

-Control Register (24 Bits)
+CONTROL REGISTER (24 BITS)

 A write to the device with the A0 input low writes data to the control register.
 A read to the device with the A0 input low accesses the contents of the control register.
-The control register is 24 bits wide and when writing to the register 24 bits of data must be written otherwise the data will not be loaded to the control register.
+The control register is 24 bits wide.
+When writing to the register, 24 bits of data must be written; otherwise, the data will not be loaded to the control register.
 In other words, it is not possible to write just the first 12 bits of data into the control register.
-If more than 24 clock pulses are provided before TFS returns high, then all clock pulses after the 24th clock pulse are ignored.
+If more than 24 clock pulses are provided before $\overline{\text{TFS}}$ returns high, then all clock pulses after the 24th clock pulse are ignored.
 Similarly, a read operation from the control register should access 24 bits of data.